 Before going into how to document learning, let us first see where to document.
 You can use a variety of tools to do this.
 You can give the young people a good old diary.
 Using a pen and real paper.
-In many motivated to do so regularly.
+In many projects, diaries are given out to participants and are mostly welcomed with happy faces.
+To document learning for personal this is reasons. still an excellent instrument for those who like for to do so regularly.
 It helps people reflect on and understand their learning.

-Youth in Action projects, diaries are given out to participants and are mostly welcomed with happy faces.
-To document learning personal reasons. this is still an excellent instrument for those who like to